Ten Reasons Why

 At the time I happened to be driving across country on Interstate 80.
 In each city where I stopped for gas or food – Laramie, Ogallala, Moline, South Bend – the melodies wafted in from some far-off transistor radio or portable hi-fi.
 It was the most amazing thing I’d ever heard.
 For a brief while the irreparably fragmented consciousness of the West was unified, at least in the minds of the young.

 By the way, the results of the Congress of Vienna didn’t unify Western Civilization at all.
 Historians R.R.
-Palmer, Joel Colton, and Lloyd Kramer write that the congress gave “no satisfaction” to millions of “nationalists and democrats” and “was a disappointment even to many liberals….”
+Palmer, Joel Colton, and Lloyd Kramer write that the gathering gave “no satisfaction” to millions of “nationalists and democrats” and “was a disappointment even to many liberals….”

 The cover of the most